I’m not one of those people for whom things are easy.

-My daily practices consist of gratitude, curating positive mental attitude, meditation, and yoga + introspection – I find it makes a huge difference.
-My practices can vary, mostly due to change in geography and community around me.
+My daily practices consist of gratitude, curating positive mental attitude, meditation, and introspection through yoga– I find it makes a huge difference.
+My practices can vary, mostly due to changes in the geography and community around me.

-This works most day… However, there is no such thing as perfection.
-I still lose my balance, my temper and myself more often than I care to mention.
-I still can find myself completely lost.
-Lost in my thoughts, lost somewhere in the world, and lost in my emotional landscape.
+This works most days.
+However, there is no such thing as perfection.
+I still lose my balance, my temper, and myself more often than I care to mention.
+I can still find myself completely lost.
+I can be lost in my thoughts, lost somewhere in the world, and lost in my emotional landscape.

 And guess what?
-I don't think there is anything wrong with it:
+I don’t think there is anything wrong with that.

-It’s ok to not be happy for a day.
+It’s okay to not be happy for a day.

-It’s ok to lose your shit from time to time.
+It’s okay to lose your shit from time to time.

 ….it can all be a catalyst for something new!

-Not a big deal.
+This is not a big deal.
 Things change.
 I change.
 My needs and desires change.
-If I’ve learned anything this past few weeks it’s these 4 things:
+If I’ve learned anything these past few weeks, it’s these 4 things:

 The more I learn, the more I realize how little I know and how much more there is out there.
-The sooner we let go of dated beliefs, habits, and patterns, the easier it is to navigate the unknown.
+The sooner we let go of dated beliefs, habits, and patterns – the easier it is to navigate the unknown.
 Remember that yesterday’s medicine might be today’s poison.
 If growth is the name of the game, then I must consistently put myself in a mindset where I learn from every situation.
 A change of perception is necessary in most cases of disarray.
-There is always something new to learn, always another road to take, and always a new perspective to gain And no – this doesn’t have to be a fun and easy process.
-It’s ok to be messy.
+There is always something new to learn, always another road to take, and always a new perspective to gain.
+And no, this doesn’t have to be a fun and easy process.
+It’s okay to be messy.

 …and then pick up only what you still truly want to keep.

-Nothing is a dead end road.
-Obstacles are opportunities to reroute.
-Failures are building blocks and success is a stepping-stone to the next level of self discovery.
-We are never stuck.
+Nothing is a dead end.
+Obstacles are opportunities to reroute, while failures are building blocks.
+Success is a stepping stone to the next level of self-discovery.
+Therefore, we are never stuck.
 We only get stuck on how we see it.
 Don’t resist challenges.
-Lean in and let go or be dragged!
+Lean in and let go, or be dragged!

-A state in which we stay open to change, not assuming we have the answers and allowing life to unfold.
-It’s a space (mental, emotional, and physical) in which we take a step back to evaluate our choices.
+It is a state in which we stay open to change, not assuming we have the answers.
+We are allowing life to unfold.
+It’s a mental, emotional, and physical space in which we take a step back to evaluate our choices.

 How do we get there?

 Go inwards first and let the outside dismantle itself.
-Sometime when we do nothing synergy will return and offer up opportunities that have more of an ease and flow to it.
+Sometimes when we do nothing, synergy will return and offer up opportunities that have more of an ease and flow to them.

 Is the alternative route always what we want?

 Not at all.
-However, following the path of least resistance and with it embracing light and love is always the better choice.
-And in my experience has always brought me gifts beyond my imagination.
+However, following the path of the least resistance, while embracing light and love, is always the better choice.
+In my experience, it has always brought me gifts beyond my imagination.